FCE Okene Goes on Forced Vacation over 42-day Power Outage

 Emmanuel Addeh in Abuja

-The management of the Federal College of Education (FCE), Okene, Kogi State, has said the school closed down six weeks ago due to power outage over a faulty 2.5MVA power transformer.
+The management of the Federal College of Education (FCE), Okene, Kogi state, has said the school closed six weeks ago due to power outage over a faulty 2.5MVA power transformer.

-According to a statement issued by the school at the weekend, “The damaged transformer has served for over 20 years and had become problematic for many months.
+According to a statement from the school at the weekend, the damaged transformer has served for over 20 years and had become problematic for many months.

 “While the second semester was supposed to start in October 2022, the power outage has forced students to remain at home as the management pressed on AEDC to replace the faulty transformer.

-“We need the electricity supply to run the entire school-lighting, pump water to the hostels, for the offices, the libraries, among others.
-The cost of running a diesel generator all day to power the school is enormous at this time.”
+“We need the electricity supply to run the entire school: lighting, pump water to the hostels, for the offices, the libraries, among others.
+The cost of running a diesel generator all day to power the school is enormous at this time,” the management noted in the statement.

 Also citing the concerns in the statement, some students of the college appealed for the quick intervention of AEDC to enable them return to class.